martysama0134/how-to-general/freebsd-tips/how-to-create-and-setup-an-ssh-key.md

 # Since FreeBSD 13
 Since Freebsd 13 the /root/.ssh/.authorized_keys folder and file are missing.

-The `RSAAuthentication` option is no more required and can be removed.

 You just need to recreate them and use the correct privileges, otherwise the server will refuse the key (e.g. if you use 777).

 ```